alepgr/SnAIRbeats/src/libs/ALSAPlayer/README.md

 # ALSA ALSA ALSA

 # OBJECTIVE
 ALSA C++ wrappers for working with playback and capture devices on linux.
 I made this because I have wasted so many hours in trying to figure out how things work.
-So I decided to not let this goto waste and encapsulate all that I have known into three simple files: i & ii) ALSADevices.cpp/ALSADevices.hpp iii) constants.h
+So I decided to not let this go to waste and encapsulate all that I have known into three simple files: i & ii) ALSADevices.cpp/ALSADevices.hpp iii) constants.h